 Renewable Energy Sources Available in the UK

-Around 900,000 homes in the UK utilise solar energy as their electricity source.
+Many homes in the UK utilise solar energy as their electricity source.
 It alludes to the recent developments in the availability and benefits of renewable energy sources.
 Moreover, the Government’s plan to generate solar power is becoming successful.

 Harnessing the sun’s energy will bring down electricity costs and the overall waste of surplus energy.
 Hence, the Government grants created to enhance people’s efforts are fruitful.

 Even if there is no longer an official Green Homes Grant for solar panels, there are incentives.
 This way, the British people are encouraged and inspired to get “somewhat” free solar panels.
-However, the incentives have decreased since 2019 due to the increase in the popularity of solar PV.
+However, the incentives have decreased due to the increase in the popularity of solar PV.

 As mentioned earlier, the solar panel price is diminishing due to the same.
 It means that the new users have a decreased upfront cost.